What is Node in Networking: Are Nodes really Important?

 There are different types of computer networking such as local area network LAN, wide area network WAN, and personal area network.
 Each type of network includes different types of devices or nodes such as routers, switches, modems, computers, and servers.
 So, all these nodes are uniquely identified by a MAC address.

-Already we have defined what is a node in network.
+Already we have defined what is a node in a network.
 Now will focus on the types of nodes in networking.

 Nodes in networking can be classified into various categories, the main functionality remains the same regardless of type, but they can vary a bit which we will discuss below.